MS Jutlandia: Second tour

 After resupplying in Rotterdam, Jutlandia went to sea again.
 She arrived on 13 November at Pusan.
 A large part of the personnel had been replaced - some doctors got so short notice, that they couldn't get on board the ship, but were flown to Korea.

 On the first tour there had been a lot of neurosurgical patients, on the second it was more lung and jaw surgery that took the weight.
 100 beds were at the disposal for the Korean military hospitals, and 100 more could be used for civilian Koreans.
 In the beginning, the UN soldiers felt some discomfort about the Koreans, but the mood changed quickly.
 The children quickly became as popular with the soldiers as with the crew and staff, and could be found everywhere on the ship.

 Even though Jutlandia had room for up to 350 patients, a reasonable load would be about 250, if the staff was not to be put under strain.
 On average, the load on this tour would be between 200 and 250 patients.

 Korean doctors came on board, and were systematically educated to improve the standard.
 It was now 'legal' to do humanitarian work Danish style - to help where hardship was found, instead of waiting passively – the local humanitarian work ashore was continued, and school education started in the children's department.
-The local people were interested in Denmark, a cooperation with e.g. local priests and teachers was started: in the end a Danish – Korean friendship association was founded.
-The association still exists.
+The local people were interested in Denmark, a cooperation with e.g. local priests and teachers was started: in the end a Danish – Korean friendship association was founded, not be confused for the still active Danish North Korean Friendship Association, founded almost two decades later.